simon-m-mudd/nrfapy/README.rst

 ============

-A collection of tools for exploring nfra evolution.
+A collection of tools for exploring nfra.

 * Free software: MIT license